 NICHD-supported research leads to U.S. Food and Drug Administration (FDA) approvals for two women’s health products: Orilissa™, the first pill for treating pain associated with endometriosis , and Annovera™, a new vaginal ring contraceptive that offers birth control protection for an entire year.
 The institute also launches a clinical trial to test a male contraceptive gel, called NES/T, marking the first male contraceptive technology advance in decades.
 A safe, highly effective and reversible method of male contraception would fill an important public health need.

-FDA also approved an anti-HIV drug, Truvada®, for use in at-risk adolescents.
-The FDA’s decision was informed by an NICHD-supported study, which found that when the drug was taken appropriately by teens, it can be effective at reducing the risk for new HIV infections.
+FDA also approved an anti-HIV drug, Truvada®, for HIV prevention in adolescents vulnerable to HIV.
+The FDA’s decision was informed by an NICHD-supported study, which found that when the drug was taken appropriately by teens, it can be effective at reducing the risk for new HIV acquisitions.

 The institute publishes the NICHD Strategic Plan 2020.
 The plan:

 - Outlines scientific research goals and objectives, aspirational goals, and scientific stewardship and accountability activities.